TD Cowen Reiterates Darden Restaurants (DRI) Outperform Recommendation

 What is the Fund Sentiment?

-There are 1551 funds or institutions reporting positions in Darden Restaurants.
-This is an increase of 12 owner(s) or 0.78% in the last quarter.
-Average portfolio weight of all funds dedicated to DRI is 0.20%, a decrease of 1.28%.
-Total shares owned by institutions decreased in the last three months by 0.03% to 147,056K shares.
+There are 1552 funds or institutions reporting positions in Darden Restaurants.
+This is an increase of 26 owner(s) or 1.70% in the last quarter.
+Average portfolio weight of all funds dedicated to DRI is 0.20%, an increase of 0.91%.
+Total shares owned by institutions decreased in the last three months by 0.04% to 147,074K shares.
 The put/call ratio of DRI is 1.16, indicating a bearish outlook.

 What are Other Shareholders Doing?